• Skip to main content

 Scheduling ensures attendees have time to meet and mingle… that speakers have ample time to present their views… and that delegates have time to ask questions and get real, unscripted answers.

-Speakers are encouraged to leave the PowerPoint presentations behind so that delegates and speakers can engage in meaningful conversations, rather than focusing on a screen.
+Speakers are encouraged to leave their PowerPoint presentations behind so that everyone can engage in meaningful conversations, rather than focusing on a screen.

 Agenda